fzhangcode/rvd/results/2013-11-26-plot_posterior_prior_over_M_rvd29_rvd30/Notebook.md

 Results
 -----------
 The figure covers different locations (mutation and non-mutation) to compare the performances.
-The mutations are chosen in the middle of the dase length.
+The positions are chosen in the middle of the dase length.

 ![](prior_posterior_dilu=10.png)